flectra-hq/flectra/doc/setup/install.rst

 SaaS
 ----

-Trivial to start with, fully managed and migrated by Odoo S.A., Odoo's SaaS_ provides private instances and starts out free.
-It can be used to discover and test Odoo and do non-code customizations (i.e. incompatible with custom modules or the Odoo Apps Store) without having to install it locally.
+Trivial to start with, fully managed and migrated by Flectra S.A., Flectra's SaaS_ provides private instances and starts out free.
+It can be used to discover and test Flectra and do non-code customizations (i.e. incompatible with custom modules or the Flectra Apps Store) without having to install it locally.

-Can be used for both testing Odoo and long-term production use.
+Can be used for both testing Flectra and long-term production use.

 Like demo_ instances, SaaS_ instances require no local installation, a web browser is sufficient.